peejayaccts/churchapp_testenv/docs/front-end_development.rst

     $ sudo chown -R $(whoami) /usr/local/lib/bin
     $ sudo chown -R $(whoami) /usr/local/lib/share

+*note: This npm permission is set to avoid using sudo when installing npm packages*

 Install locally the development tools
 =====================================
 For debian based, the development tools will be stored in the 3 folders stated above

 The following are brief description of the development tools
 -----------------------------------------------------------
-Grunt - automated build system (e.g auto minify).
+Grunt - automated build system (e.g auto minify):

-Bower - package manager that contains dependencies (e.g Bootstrap package).
+Bower - package manager that contains dependencies (e.g Bootstrap package):

-Yoeman - generates the folder structure/scaffolding automatically (generator-angular).
+Yoeman - generates the folder structure/scaffolding automatically (generator-angular):

-Karma - javascript test runner.
+Karma - javascript test runner:

 Install the tools on GLOBAL set-up::